JeromeJGuay/dcs5/README.md

 Configurations
 --------------
+3 json files are used to set different parameters for the application.
++ `configs/controller_configuration.json`
++ `config/devices_sepcification.json`
++ `configs/control_box_parameters.json`

-The specific mapping for the controller keys are set in the `dcs5/configs/controller_configuration.json` file.
+The specific mapping for the controller keys are set in the `configs/controller_configuration.json` file.